OcampMaria/Coding-Quiz/README.md

 </p>

 <p>
-By working on this application, I learned
+By working on this application, I learned how to work with functions to create a quiz application.
+It gave me a better understanding of which situations functions are necessary and why we use them.
 </p>

 ## Installation
-<p> The application code can be found in [Github](https://github.com/OcampMaria/PasswordGenerator), and the link to the published application can be accessed on the following link: (https://ocampmaria.github.io/PasswordGenerator/).
+<p> The application code can be found in [Github](https://github.com/OcampMaria/Coding-Quiz), and the link to the published application can be accessed on the following link: ( https://ocampmaria.github.io/Coding-Quiz/).
 </p>

 This is a preview of how the Web application Looks Like: